5 tips to avoid getting injured in your workouts

 We welcome all the benefits that exercise has to offer but definitely not the injuries, and we know for sure that there is always a chance of getting injured while exercising.
 So, the question is, how can you prevent yourself from these unwanted injuries that hinder us from engaging in the sports and exercises that keep you going?
-Consider the following tips from Mr Lim Hun Teck, Principal Physiotherapist, Raffles Physiotherapy Centre, before you re-engage in your favourite workouts.
+Consider the following tips from Mr Lim Hun Teck, Principal Physiotherapist, Raffles Rehabilitation Centre, before you re-engage in your favourite workouts.

 Increase time and intensity gradually

 Due to different health conditions and age, everyone’s fitness level differs from person to person.
 We usually find ourselves beginning an exercise programme with lots of enthusiasm, and may go too hard and too fast.
 Identify the weak areas of your body and avoid the type of activities that place too much stress on them.

 Therefore, it is wise to begin with moderate exercise of about 30 minutes, three times a week and gradually build on it.
 If you experience pain and discomfort during a workout, stop and rest, don’t work through the pain.
 Most importantly, be patient and listen to your body.

 Get the right gear

 Wearing the correct attire or additional support for different types of activity is important.
 This can enable you to carry out your workout more smoothly and enhance your performance.
 If required, additional support such as knee bands can help prevent recurring sports injuries.

 Have a mixed routine